Management information systems - Exam

 D) It focuses on immediate system shutdowns

 • 6.
-What is the main role of Information Systems Audit in organizations?
+What is the role of a Geographic Information System (GIS) in an organization?

 • 7.
 What is the role of a Transaction Processing System (TPS) in an organization?